 3D printers build entire houses.
 Robots produce goods independently.
 Innovative smart software solutions allow to increasingly automate repetitive tasks.
 Such application scenarios are no longer a dream of the future.
 Current software innovations have shown that machines can now do more than just manual, monotonous work.
 Computers are increasingly able to replace brainpower.
 They can now independently learn things and skills that previously required a thinking person.

 The result: computers and robots are continuously killing jobs.
 According to Microsoft founder Bill Gates and Tesla and Space X boss Elon Musk, powerful computers, and intelligent robots will increasingly replace human jobs without creating new ones for them to the same extent.
 Whether intelligent machines will take control of the future and drive people out of factories and city offices or not.
 The fact is: In the future, people will no longer be the measure of all things at work.
 We are on the threshold of a new era.
 And we’ll confront with increasingly smarter machines that can both learn and think independently.

 As the most important trend of our time, digitalization has already radically changed the business world.
 First the PC, then the Internet, later the cloud and social networks.
-About ten years ago the smartphone, then the smartwatch and other “wearables”, Internet of Things and artificial intelligence.
+About ten years ago the smartphone, then the smartwatch and other “wearables”, Internet of Things services and artificial intelligence.
 Each of these groundbreaking innovations change the way we work.